giellatekno/oahpa/sms/00_readme.txt

 * book="200" (~200 words)
 The third book to be included now is:
 * book="kurss"
+ ==> cip: unclear what to be included: only the two books or all three?

 Bugs in current smsoahpa:
 *Select the language pair: "Skolt Sámi to Finnish" occurs twice, but "Skolt Sámi to English" is missing
+ cip: this is not true, at least not according to my testing.
+Please give some docu in form of screen shots
+      to see when it is the case.

 Possible improvement in smsoahpa userinterface:
-*html-based input tool for special Skolt Saami letters, like we had earlier in the webdicts for sjd and sms
+*html-based input tool for special Skolt Saami letters, like we had earlier in the webdicts for sjd and sms ==> cip: not for Inari

 =====
 The current compilation shall include the following part-lexica: